Letter 111: My uncle honored me in many ways, and in particular, when he was about to die, he made me one of his heirs --...

 education booksproperty economicswomen

-My uncle honored me in many ways, and in particular, when he was about to die, he made me one of his heirs -- thinking this too was a mark of respect.
-But as it turned out, he was bequeathing me the beginning of a war.
+In other respects too my uncle honored me, and in particular, when he was about to die, he made me one of his heirs, thinking in this also that he was doing me honor; but in fact he was leaving me the opening of a war.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.